 If your event is on private property, but may still impact public safety services you may be required to obtain a special events permit.

 If you can answer yes to any of the following, a special event permit will likely be needed.

 For some events, it is possible that only a permit or inspection from the Fire Department will be needed, and not a full special event permit.
 If your event doesn't meet any of the above criteria, but meets one or more of the following, you'll need to fill out a Fire Special Events/Inspection Application.
 If your event includes one of the following in addition to the above, only fill out the special event application.
 The Fire Department will contact you for follow-up during the permit application process.
 If you have questions, please contact the Assistant Fire Marshal at 509.625.7000.

-A: You can fill out the permit by downloading the application (PDF 374 KB).
+A: You can fill out the permit application online.